-Cycling or walking between Caboolture and Wamuran is about to get a whole lot easier.
-The new, Caboolture to Wamuran Rail Trail has just opened its first stage and it is looking amazing.
-The trail is being constructed to showcase the history of the Caboolture to Kilcoy railway corridor, which has been closed since 1964, and provide a shared pathway from Caboolture to Wamuran.
+Cycling or walking between Caboolture and Wamuran is now a whole lot easier.
+The new, Caboolture to Wamuran Rail Trail now open and it is looking amazing.
+The trail showcases the history of the Caboolture to Kilcoy railway corridor, which has been closed since 1964, and provide a shared pathway from Caboolture to Wamuran.

-This pathway will provide links between major areas in Caboolture and Wamuran, stretching 10.5km from Beerburrum Road in Caboolture to Atwood Street in Wamuran.
-The pathway will be 3-3.5m metres wide, providing plenty of room for bikers and walkers to share the trail.
-The path entries in Caboolture and Wamuran will be also feature signage, maps, shelters, drinking fountains, seating, landscaping, and safe road crossings.
+This pathway provides links between major areas in Caboolture and Wamuran, stretching 10.5km from Beerburrum Road in Caboolture to Atwood Street in Wamuran.
+The pathway is 3-3.5m metres wide, providing plenty of room for bikers and walkers to share the trail.
+The path entries in Caboolture and Wamuran also feature signage, maps, shelters, drinking fountains, seating, landscaping, and safe road crossings.

-The trail will be a great benefit to the local communities that it passes through, as it will be a functional way to get around and a great recreational trail.
+The trail is a great benefit to the local communities that it passes through, as it is a functional way to get around and a great recreational trail.
 The completed trail will be invaluable to local residents who are looking for a better way to get to work or get kids to school, as the path will provide connections to local schools, transport and businesses.

-The schools will include Tullawong State School, Tullawong State High School, St Paul's Lutheran Primary School, Grace Lutheran College, St Peters Catholic Primary School and Wamuran State School.
-The trail will also connect to the Caboolture CBD, Railway Station, and various other employment and transport locations as well.
+The schools include Tullawong State School, Tullawong State High School, St Paul's Lutheran Primary School, Grace Lutheran College, St Peters Catholic Primary School and Wamuran State School.
+The trail also connects to the Caboolture CBD, Railway Station, and various other employment and transport locations as well.

-The Caboolture to Wamuran Rail Trail will also be a great place for a weekend adventure or an afternoon walk or ride.
-The path will be a great way to access many places in the Caboolture CBD and the locality of Wamuran, as well as a few parks and other attractions.
+The Caboolture to Wamuran Rail Trail is a great place for a weekend adventure or an afternoon walk or ride.
+The path is a great way to access many places in the Caboolture CBD and the locality of Wamuran, as well as a few parks and other attractions.
 The scenery along the path ranges from the bustling streets of Caboolture, to the beautiful countryside, to the small-town charm of Wamuran.

-The trail is designed to be an appealing and safe local attraction, so, as well as being great for commuting to school and local areas, the path will be a great way to get outside and enjoy some time off.
+The trail is designed to be an appealing and safe local attraction, so, as well as being great for commuting to school and local areas, the path is a great way to get outside and enjoy some time off.